How to Install SecureCRT on Ubuntu

 Step 10

-To access the configurations you have made in the Create SecureCRT Passphrase window via a password, you must select With a configuration passphrase and then configure an access password.
+To access the configurations you have made in the Create SecureCRT Passphrase window via a password, you must select With a Configuration Passphrase and then configure an access password.

 If your Ubuntu computer is not using any other user, you can select Without a configuration passphrase and click OK.